-But the rest of the city is built on mountainous terrain and even some of the hotels and restaurants close to the central district require a walk up a steep hill.
+Most of Bergen’s top attractions are located in the very compact central area.
+Aside from a few cobbled streets, the city is relatively easy to explore on foot.
+But the rest of the city is built on mountainous terrain.
+Even some of the hotels and restaurants close to the central district require a walk up a steep hill.

 Bergen’s white and red buses are mainly used by locals commuting in and out of the city centre, but they can also be useful for tourists visiting some of the city’s far-flung attractions or those staying in some of the cheaper hotels or campgrounds out of town.
 Buy your tickets in advance, because paying on the bus costs 60kr with no change given.